Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The native Florida silver palm is a type of slow growing palm tree

-The Florida silver palm is a type of small palm tree that grows in southern Florida in zones 10b through 11.
+The Florida silver palm grows in southern Florida in zones 10b through 11.

 Paurotis Palm (Acoelorrhaphe wrightii)